TABurrows/taburrows.github.io/_docs/google-cloud/security-Application-Vulnerabilities.md

 - LDAP
 - HTML
 - XSS ( JS is injected into an application to be subsequently executed in a victim's browser )
+- OAuth ( Exploits the trust relationships users have with well-known online service providers and 3rd party applications )

 Authentication, Access Control and Session Management are "Application Logic" functions that are often implemented insecurely.